 Find Free Things to Do

 You could stroll through the lush greenery of the Singapore Botanical Gardens, which is Singapore’s only UNESCO world heritage site.
 Walk the streets of Chinatown, Little India, and Kampong Glam while admiring their many temples and shrines.
-You could also see the Supertree Grove and explore the nearby shopping meccas of Marina Bay Sands and Orchard Road.
+You can also see the Supertree Grove and explore the nearby shopping meccas of Marina Bay Sands and Orchard Road for free.

 Singapore is filled with many fun and exciting things to do that don’t involve spending money.
 It’s just a matter of finding these hidden travel gems.